DOCGroup/ACE_TAO/README.md

 ### Occasional Contributor

 This role defines a user who browses through the source code of the project and occasionally submits patches.
-Patches may be submitted in one of two ways:

-*  Attach a patch file to the Bugzila issue (ATCD Bug tracking system may be found [here](http://bugzilla.dre.vanderbilt.edu/)).
-*  Creating a pull request on GitHub

-The approach a contributor chooses to use depends entirely his/her personal preference, but usually is tied to how the contributor accesses ACE/TAO source code.
-If the contributor directly clones the upstream repository, they should submit patch files.
-If the contributor instead uses their personal GitHub account to fork the upstream repository, then they are should issue a pull request.

-![Tip][tip] A GitHub pull request is the preferred method to submit a patch!
+A occasional contributor will only submit patches via a pull requests.
+The pull request will be submitted via GitHub.

+Occasional contributors should *always* fork the upstream project on GitHub and work off a clone of this fork

 #### Attach a patch file to the Bugzilla issue